-We would expect The Crown season 6 to explore events that took place after the tragic death of Diana, Princess of Wales in 1997.
+We would expect The Crown season 6 to explore the tragic death of Diana, Princess of Wales in 1997, and events that took place after that.

 It’s also expected to follow Tony Blair's years in power (1997-2007) and his professional relationship with Queen Elizabeth II following Diana’s death.
 Politically, the 9/11 terrorist attacks also took place during this period, followed by the War in Iraq.

 Other key events include the Queen's Golden Jubilee in 2002, which celebrated Her Majesty’s 50 years on the throne.
 On a more sombre note, Queen Elizabeth II faced the deaths of her beloved sister, Princess Margaret, and her mother, Queen Elizabeth The Queen Mother, within a few months of each other in that same year.

 Will Kate and William, and Meghan and Harry, feature in The Crown Season 6?